yvsajay/MachineLearning-Udemy/README.md

-# MachineLearningAtoZ-Udemy-Course
+# MachineLearningAtoZ-Udemy
-Udemy course workbooks

-Used for all my workbooks done in the course
+All the workbooks created when I took the course on Machine Learning in Udemy The folders contain the datasets along with the code in python.